roberddd/batchgenie/docs/getting_started.md

 ### Installation

-> BatchGenie has been verified to work with with Blender 4.2 on Windows & Linux (it should, in theory, work on MacOS as well).
+> BatchGenie has been verified to work with Blender on Windows & Linux (it should, in theory, work on macOS as well).
+It requires Blender 4.2 or newer and has been verified to work on versions 4.2 and 4.3.

 To start using BatchGenie, you need to install the add-on in Blender.
 Follow these steps: